 Harding Loevner serves as investment adviser to the Fund's Portfolios.
 Harding Loevner, established in 1989, is a registered investment adviser that provides global investment management for private investors and institutions.
-As of December 31, 2020, Harding Loevner managed approximately \$84 billion in assets.
+As of December 31, 2022, Harding Loevner managed approximately \$55.6 billion in assets.
 Harding Loevner is located at 400 Crossing Boulevard, Fourth Floor, Bridgewater, New Jersey 08807.

 Subject to the direction and authority of the Board of Directors, Harding Loevner provides investment advisory services to each Portfolio pursuant to investment advisory agreements (the "Investment Advisory Agreements").
-Under the Investment Advisory Agreements, Harding Loevner is responsible for providing investment research and advice, determining which portfolio securities shall be purchased or sold by each Portfolio, purchasing and selling securities on behalf of the Portfolios, and determining how voting and other rights with respect to the portfolio securities of the Portfolios are exercised in accordance with each Portfolio's investment obiective. policies. and restrictions.
+Under the Investment Advisory Agreements, Harding Loevner is responsible for providing investment research and advice, determining which portfolio securities shall be purchased or sold by each Portfolio, purchasing and selling securities on behalf of the Portfolios, and determining how voting and other rights with respect to the portfolio securities of the Portfolios are exercised in accordance with each Portfolio's investment objective, policies, and restrictions.
 Harding Loevner also provides office space, equipment, and personnel necessary to manage the Portfolios.
 Harding Loevner bears the expense of providing the above services to each Portfolio.

-The aggregate annualized advisory fees paid by each Portfolio, excluding any applicable waivers or reimbursements, to Harding Loevner during the fiscal year ended October 31, 2020 as a percentage of each Portfolio's average daily net assets were:
+The aggregate annualized advisory fees paid by each Portfolio, excluding any applicable waivers or reimbursements, to Harding Loevner during the fiscal year ended October 31, 2022 as a percentage of each Portfolio's average daily net assets were:

 Portfolio Aggregate Advisory Fees

-Global Equity 0.75%
+Global Equity 0.74%

 International Equity 0.67%

-International Small Companies 1.00%
+International Small Companies 0.95%

+Chinese Equity Portfolio 0.95%

-Institutional Emerging Markets 1.11%
+Institutional Emerging Markets 0.97%

 Frontier Emerging Markets 1.35%

 Global Equity Research 0.70%

 International Equity Research 0.70%

 Emerging Markets Research 1.00%

+Emerging Markets ex China Portfolio 1.00%

+International Developed Markets Equity Portfolio 0.70%